Crónica Electrónica: Limited

 The Limited releases present physical goods which come in diverse formats, ranging from prints to objects or hand-cut vinyls.
 All of these are numbered and signed by the artist and are available in very limited quantities.

 Broadcast

 Futurónica

 Futurónica was a radio program produced by the label, broadcast fortnightly by Rádio Zero (from 2009 to 2017) and Rádio Manobras (from 2011 to 2017).

 Crónicaster

 From 2005 to 2016, Crónica published 122 releases of a podcast, Crónicaster, in which were presented label-related pieces, such as radio broadcasts, live performances and remixes.

 Recognition

 Although the notability in Portugal, beyond a circle of musicians and some attentive followers of the label's activity, is diminished, the European and international panorama is quite different.

 It has become a reference in European experimental music and sound art.

 Crónica has been praised for being a well curated label.

 It was compared to Mego, but the distinction became clear over time; Crónica uses noise without making noise music, and stands on a smaller, more targeted niche.

-The label is known for the quality of their releases and their continuous effort to put out high-quality music.